kaboc/pot/README.md

 For example, if a scope is added when the current index number is 0, the number turns 1.
 If an object is created then, it gets bound to the current scope 1.
 It means the object exists while the current scope is 1 or newer, so it is discarded and the disposer is triggered when the scope 1 is removed.
-The current index number is back to 0.
+The current index number goes back to 0.

 ```dart
 final counterPot = Pot<Counter>(